 After all, you’re going to want to make sure that your family will be well cared for after you’ve passed.

 Ah, the most common expression we digital junkies hear today.
 And, yes, there are debt payoff apps for virtually anything you want to do.
-That includes managing and paying down your debt with snowball methods.
+That includes managing your money, getting out of debt and improving your credit score.

 13. Consult Relatives And Friends

 If you’re looking for ways to pay off a debt bill but are short some cash, you should think about consulting with your friends and family members.

 There is a possibility that you know someone with a little bit of money.
 This individual might be interested in helping you.

 If you get lucky, you might be able to borrow some money from your relatives.